jeff-zucker/Things-and-Stuff/blog/modeling-social-benefit-of-organizations.md

 Social benefit relates to social issues - problems that people and communities face, rights and needs they have.
 A robust vocabulary exists for discussing social issues - [the UNESCO thesaurus](http://vocabularies.unesco.org/thesaurus) (hereafter referred to as un:).
 It is a large, carefully organized, multi-lingual list of human activities that includes many kinds of social issues - problems like `un:concept5051` ("Domestic Violence"), human rights like `un:concept7681` ("Right to Food"), and other social needs such as `un:concept1983` ("Youth Hostels").
 Additionally, the thesaurus uses the skos vocabulary to define broader/narrower/related relationships between issues, is available as [Turtle](http://vocabularies.unesco.org/exports/thesaurus/latest/unesco-thesaurus.ttl) and [RDF-XML](http://vocabularies.unesco.org/browser/rest/v1/thesaurus/data?format=application/rdf%2Bxml
 ), and has a [SPARQL endpoint](https://skos.um.es/sparql/).

-The broader/narrower relationships in the UNESCO thesaurus make it a good candidate for things like drop-down menus although it will undoubetdly need to be supplemented with other definitions of social issues to meet the needs of specific organizations.

 As a start I propose a class "Issue" and four predicates that take it as range.

 * **:Issue** - A human right, need, problem, or other social issue.